AI Search Is Replacing Google for Local Discovery: The 2026 Data

 AI search isn't fringe anymore

-The scale of AI search adoption in the past year has outpaced every prediction.
-61% of Americans now use AI, with nearly 1 in 5 relying on it daily (Menlo Ventures, April 2025).
-Globally, an estimated 1.7 to 1.8 billion people use AI tools, with 500 to 600 million using them every day.
+AI search adoption has outpaced every prediction.
+61% of Americans now use AI, with nearly 1 in 5 using it daily (Menlo Ventures, April 2025).
+Globally, 1.7 to 1.8 billion people use AI tools; 500 to 600 million use them every day.

 The platforms are enormous.
 ChatGPT processes 2.5 billion prompts per day.
 Google Gemini reached 650 million monthly active users by late 2025.
-Perplexity grew from 22 million to 45 million active users and now processes 780 million monthly search queries - a 239% increase in query volume in one year.
+Perplexity grew from 22 million to 45 million active users and now processes 780 million monthly queries - a 239% increase in one year.

-37% of active AI users now start information searches in AI tools rather than Google (Eight Oh Two Marketing, November 2025).
-Among those users, 59% believe AI will become their primary search tool in the near future.
+37% of active AI users now start searches in AI tools rather than Google (Eight Oh Two Marketing, November 2025).
+Among those users, 59% believe AI will become their primary search tool.

-The total traffic from AI platforms to websites surged 357% year-over-year in June 2025, reaching 1.13 billion referral visits in a single month (Similarweb via TechCrunch).
-That's still under 1% of total internet traffic - but it's 1% that's growing 165 times faster than organic search.
+Total AI traffic to websites surged 357% year-over-year in June 2025, reaching 1.13 billion referral visits in a single month (Similarweb via TechCrunch).
+That's still under 1% of total internet traffic - but 1% growing 165 times faster than organic search.

 What's happening to Google

-Google's global search market share fell below 90% for the first time since 2015.
-It dropped from 91.47% to 89.57% in a single year - the most significant annual drop in a decade (StatCounter via ContentGrip).
+Google's global search market share fell below 90% for the first time since 2015 - from 91.47% to 89.57% in a single year, the biggest annual drop in a decade (StatCounter via ContentGrip).
 US desktop searches per user declined nearly 20% from 2024 to 2025.

-But the click story is worse than the market share story.
-60% of Google searches now end without any click to a website.
-When an AI Overview appears - and they now show up on roughly 60% of US searches - only 8% of users click through to a website, compared to 15% without the AI summary.
+The click story is worse.
+60% of Google searches now end without a click.
+When an AI Overview appears - on roughly 60% of US searches - only 8% of users click through, compared to 15% without the AI summary.

-The publishers who depended on Google traffic are getting crushed.
-Forbes lost 50% of its organic traffic year-over-year.
-HubSpot's CEO publicly acknowledged a 70-80% decline.
+Publishers who depended on Google are getting hit hard.
+Forbes lost 50% of organic traffic year-over-year.
+HubSpot's CEO acknowledged a 70-80% decline.
 CNN dropped 27-38%.
-Median publishers are down 10% - and that's the median.
+Median publishers are down 10%.

-Google itself summed it up, perhaps unintentionally.
-Their Year in Search 2025 report showed searches for "Tell me about..." up 70% year over year.
-People are asking Google questions the same way they ask an AI.
-Google's response?
-More AI Overviews that give the answer without sending you to a website.
+Google's own Year in Search 2025 report showed searches for "Tell me about..." up 70% year over year.
+People are asking Google questions the way they ask an AI.
+Google's response: more AI Overviews that give the answer without sending you to a website.

 The local discovery bombshell

 68% of consumers have already used ChatGPT to research local products or services (Yext, 2025).
-By late 2025, more than 60% of ChatGPT users were performing local searches.
-ChatGPT launched local search with maps in December 2024, integrating Foursquare data for business listings and OpenTable for restaurant queries.
-This isn't experimental anymore - it's infrastructure.
+By late 2025, more than 60% of ChatGPT users were running local searches.
+ChatGPT launched local search with maps in December 2024, integrating Foursquare for business listings and OpenTable for restaurants.
+This isn't experimental - it's infrastructure.

 McKinsey's October 2025 report puts a dollar figure on it: $750 billion in US revenue will flow through AI-powered search by 2028.
-50% of consumers now intentionally seek out AI-powered search engines for buying decisions.
-44% call it their primary and preferred source of insight - ahead of traditional search engines, brand websites, and review sites.
+50% of consumers now seek out AI search engines for buying decisions.
+44% call it their primary source of insight - ahead of search engines, brand websites, and review sites.

 How AI actually picks which businesses to recommend